Listen to this article:

 This simple asana is the ultimate low back pain relief.
 Start sitting with your right side toward a wall.
 Turn and swing your legs upward and lift your body to place the bolster under your sacrum.
 Move your hips a little closer to the wall as you lay down flat on your back.

 Extend your legs upward with heels touching the wall.
-Allow your head and upper body to sink down as your low back and glutes melt into the bolster.
+Allow your head and upper body to sink as your lower back and glutes melt into the bolster.
 Hold for 1-3 minutes as you breathe deeply.

 This light inversion gently stretches your hamstrings and releases your neck while providing sciatica pain relief.
 It is known to increase energy, help with migraines, improve digestion, and promote lymph flow.